cerenhuryol/R-coding-practices/README.md

 * <code>beneficiary_status</code>: Clear and readable

 ## Style and white space
 Following consistent style and white space conventions in R code improves readability, helps with debugging, and facilitates collaboration across teams.
-At DIME, we recommend adhering to the [Tidyverse style guide](https://style.tidyverse.org/) with some team-specific adjustments.
+At DIME, we recommend adhering to the [tidyverse style guide](https://style.tidyverse.org/) with some team-specific adjustments.
 Below are key points to follow:

 ### 1. Indentation:
 * Use two spaces for indentation, not tabs.